bipsydev/lifesim/README.md

 # C++ Life Sim Game
-Deep simulation for a life simulation game, sort of based on The Sims for gameplay and Dwarf Fortress for the visual style & game system.
+Deep simulation life simulation game, sort of based on The Sims for gameplay and Dwarf Fortress for the visual style & game system.
+Focused on realism, procedurally-generated events, deep stat management, customizability, and strategy.